What is Cross Addiction?

 As these consequences begin to pile up, we reach for something to distract us from them – in this case, more cocaine; this then becomes a downward spiral.

-Addiction, therefore, is really a pattern of behaviour based around distraction.
+Addiction, therefore, is really a pattern of behaviour based on distraction.
 We use substances (or behaviours) to distract ourselves from negative or uncomfortable feelings, feelings which are often caused or worsened by our addiction itself.

-The dangers of cross-addiction
+The Dangers of Cross-Addiction

 Cross-addiction is simply a term used to describe when the focus of our addiction – the thing we are using to distract ourselves, shifts from one substance or behaviour to another.
 So in the example of our cocaine addict, they may, for instance, stop using cocaine entirely.
 However, alcohol was not their problem, at least not whilst they were using coke.
 Without even realising it, they begin to consume more alcohol until this begins to cause them problems.